 Discover Iconic Sites and Relaxed Getaways

 England has always had a special appeal for those who love vacations that blend history, nature and relaxation.
-I say yes to “All of the above” and I have found it’s increasingly one of the most senior-friendly destinations that continue to offer a wealth of options tailored to comfort and mobility needs.
+I say yes to “All of the above” and I have found it’s increasingly one of the most senior-friendly destinations that continues to offer a wealth of options tailored to comfort and mobility needs.
+If you’re looking for senior friendly destinations in England that offer memorable experiences without the rush, you’re in the right place.

 1. Bath: A Soothing Spa City with Timeless Appeal